Seizure: Differential diagnosis

-Differentiating these conditions from epileptic seizures relies on careful history-taking, examination, EEG findings, and, when necessary, additional cardiac, metabolic, or psychiatric evaluations.
+Cincinnati method

+The "Cincinnati method" involves asking the patient repeatedly, immediately after the seizure to read a single sentence shown on a card.
+It can be used to lateralize the seizure, and is extremely cost-effective to administer.
+The method was invented in 1988 at the Cincinnati University Hospital in Cincinnati, Ohio.

 Management

 Management of seizures depends on the clinical context, including whether the seizure is isolated or part of an ongoing epileptic disorder, and whether it is provoked or unprovoked.

 First aid during a seizure

 Basic first aid during a tonic-clonic seizure focuses on ensuring the person's safety and preventing injury: